 Consider the Event Timing

-Once the date and location for your fun run fundraiser have been established, assign planning team members to oversee the following key facets of the event.
+Once the date and location for your fun run have been established, assign planning team members to oversee the following key facets of the event.

 Engage Media and Publicity for the Fun Run